Reading time: About 5 minutes

 Eliminate unnecessary words: Some words only tire your readers (or you.)
 They add no value to the sentence.
 Get to the point more quickly by ridding yourself of these burdens.
 Make the job easier by using your search and replace key to find them.
 Look for prepositions because, frequently, you can simply omit them.
 (You don’t need to cut back when you can cut.
 Nor does your product need to be sold off, when it can simply be sold.)
 Watch also for redundant pairs: past memories, various differences, basic fundamentals and future plans.
 And eschew redundant categories as well: large in size, heavy in weight, period of time, round in shape.
 Eliminate every word that you can.

 Consider your sentence length: Readability statistics tell us that the easiest-to-read writing has an average sentence length of somewhere between 14 and 18 words.
 But the key word is average.
 It’s equally important to understand that you should use sentences of a wide variety of lengths.
 If your sentences are only long, your writing will be boring.
 And if they’re only short, they’ll sound too jerky and staccato.
 For this reason it’s a good idea to look at the individual length of your sentences in a piece.
-You can do this with the Hemingway app.
-Just don’t try to put every sentence into the short box.
+I like to use ProWritingAid to help me.
+But if you can’t afford the modest fee for that software, apps like Count Wordsworth, the Hemingway Editor and Text Analyzer will work.
+Just don’t try to make every sentence short.
 It’s more than okay to have the occasional long one, provided you also have some very short ones (one to five words) to balance them.

 - Addition: also, and, furthermore, in addition, in fact, let alone, moreover, nor, or, too